alvin0216/note/docs/react-code-read/update.md

     // We're already rendering.
 Return the most recently read time. return currentSchedulerTime
   }
+  findHighestPriorityRoot()
-  // Check if there's pending work. findHighestPriorityRoot() if (nextFlushedExpirationTime === NoWork || nextFlushedExpirationTime === Never) {
+  if (nextFlushedExpirationTime === NoWork || nextFlushedExpirationTime === Never) {
-    // If there's no pending work, or if the pending work is offscreen, we can
-    // read the current time without risk of tearing. recomputeCurrentRendererTime()
+    recomputeCurrentRendererTime()
     currentSchedulerTime = currentRendererTime
     return currentSchedulerTime
   }
-  // There's already pending work.
-We might be in the middle of a browser
-  // event.
-If we were to read the current time, it could cause multiple updates
-  // within the same event to receive different expiration times, leading to
-  // tearing.
-Return the last read time.
-During the next idle callback, the
-  // time will be updated.
   return currentSchedulerTime
 }
 // 最核心函数